eric-p-hutchins/code-dream/README.md

 TODO
 ----

-* Support proper list of file suffixes for directory searching instead of just .c, .h, and .java

 * Allow the user to specify a theme
     * Currently the theme used is `'tango-dark` and the colors themselves